-1 – Drink lots of fluids that contain electrolytes
+1 – Drink lots of fluids that contain electrolytes.

 Tell your close friends and family before you begin your detox and ask them to support you during the process.
 The more support you have the better.
 Consider creating a visiting schedule so that you are never alone during the first week of detox.
-A supportive friend or family member can help you in many ways during withdrawals.
+A supportive friend or family member can help you in many ways during withdrawal.

-4 – Ride out the craving wave
+4 – Ride out the cravings.

 Also, don’t get caught off guard in thinking that since one craving stopped, another one won’t come quickly.
 Often, cravings can come quickly and in succession of each other.
-Don’t ride one wave successfully only to get knocked down by the next one a few minutes later.

-5 – Write yourself a letter
+5 – Write yourself a letter.

-Before you decide to go through your alcohol withdrawal, it’s a good idea to write yourself a letter and keep it nearby for quick reference.
-The content of the letter should be encouraging and it should remind you why you are going through the pain of detox in the first place.
+Before you decide to go through alcohol withdrawal, it’s a good idea to write yourself a letter and keep it nearby for quick reference.
+The content of the letter should be encouraging and it should remind you why you are going through the challenge of detox in the first place.
 When you are feeling tempted, pull the letter out and read it to yourself.
 It’s even helpful to read it out loud as this has been shown to help you retain the information more effectively.
 Read it as many times as you need during the process.

-6 – Create a “first aid kit”
+6 – Create a first aid kit.

 Get a small container and put some meaningful items in that container.
 These items should be representative of things that keep you grounded and stable.
 Put whatever you like in the container.
-It’s purpose is to remind you of life without alcohol and why you entered recovery in the first place.
+Its purpose is to remind you of life without alcohol and why you entered recovery in the first place.
 During your withdrawal, you will often feel like it’s not worth the pain.
-Your first aid kit will help you stay grounded and determined to succeed.
+Your first aid kit will help you stay focused and determined to succeed.

-7 – Fast forward
+7 – Fast forward.

 Try to mentally connect your alcohol consumption to pain, not pleasure or relief.

-8 – Take a cold shower
+8 – Take a cold shower.

 A cold shower can help you physically reset if you are experiencing strong urges to relapse.
 It can help clear your mind and has a number of other great benefits.

-10 – Eat healthy fruits and veggies
+10 – Eat healthy fruits and vegetables.

 When alcohol metabolizes in your body, it turns into sugar.
 Because of this, your body is used to lots of sugar.
 Eating healthy fruits and vegetables can help you balance the sugar levels that your body is used to.
 Plus, they are just good for you.

-11 – Avoid your drinking buddies
+11 – Avoid your drinking buddies.

-One of the most important things to do when beating alcohol withdrawal is distance yourself away from enablers and any drinking advocates that are in your life.
+One of the most important things to do when addressing alcohol withdrawal is to distance yourself from enablers and any drinking advocates that are in your life.
 These are the people that don’t want you to get sober.
 They often will minimize your addiction by telling you it’s not that big of a deal.
 They may even try to offer you alcohol during your detox.
 It’s best to simply cut these people out of your life during this time.

-12 – Use intentional breathing techniques
+12 – Use intentional breathing techniques.

-13 – Meditate
+13 – Meditate.

-14 – Exercise
+14 – Exercise.

-15 – Listen to music
+15 – Listen to music.

 You may find a renewed interest in music during your detox.
-Take advantage of this and listen to some good tunes.

-16 – Go for a walk
+16 – Go for a walk.

-Getting outside and simply going for a walk can do wonders if you are having a particularly rough time.
+Getting outside and going for a walk can do wonders if you are having a particularly rough time.
 Yes, it can certainly be difficult to pull yourself off of the couch or out of bed, but a good walk can completely recharge your mental and emotional state.

 Combine walking with deep breathing and focus on being present.
 Notice the little things in your surroundings.
 Don’t worry about the future or the past.

-17 – Read a book
+17 – Read a book.

-18 – Rekindle an old hobby or start a new one
+18 – Rekindle an old hobby or start a new one.

-19 – Create injunctions
+19 – Create injunctions.

-20 – Get medical assistance if you are progressing toward Delirium Tremens
+20 – Get medical assistance if you are progressing toward Delirium Tremens.

-The One Key to Beating Alcohol Withdrawal
+The One Key to Addressing Alcohol Withdrawal

 If there is one thing to remember when going through withdrawal it is this: lean in.
 When pain presents itself, don’t allow yourself to numb the pain and make it go away.
 Lean in, and take a stand against your addiction.
 Getting sober is never easy or comfortable.
 Own the pain of withdrawal like a badge of honor and overcome what’s been holding you back.